News » ARGAN BODY BUTTER

 Warm a drop or two of the oil in your hands and lightly massage into the affected area.
 The healing power of the oil will astound you.
 Some individuals note a reduction in the number of ingrown hairs present as well.

-Once you see amazing ways that argan oil benefits your face, do not hesitate to use it as your Hopefully, you are currently using an all-natural moisturizer (like ) on your body and avoiding the harsh hidden chemicals that are present in most lotions and moisturizers.
+Once you see amazing ways that argan oil benefits your face, do not hesitate to use it as your whole-body moisturizer!
+Hopefully, you are currently using an all-natural moisturizer (like coconut oil) on your body and avoiding the harsh hidden chemicals that are present in most lotions and moisturizers.

 Add just a couple of drops of argan oil to your food-grade carrier oil of choice (coconut, olive, jojoba, sweet almond, or sesame) to immediately reap all the benefits of this healing natural oil.
 If you have dry patches on your heals, elbows or other areas, massage an extra drop into those areas for relief.

 Argan oil is not only beneficial to skin – it is also great for hair.
-This non-greasy oil makes for that makes your hair easier to style while repairing those pesky split ends!
+This non-greasy oil makes for the perfect leave-in conditioner that makes your hair easier to style while repairing those pesky split ends!
 Argan oil helps to tame frizz and fly-aways, protect against the heat of hair dryers, curlers and flat irons, all the while promoting body, and a healthy shine.

 There is some research that indicates argan oil can even promote hair growth, so be sure to rub it in to your scalp too.
 Depending on the thickness, texture, condition, and length of your hair, you may need anywhere from 1 drop to 3 drops.